Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

       public ZonedDateTime endTime;
     }
     ```
-1. `onScanResult` : This callback allows BNS Auto Folder Attest service return the `scanResult` after finish scanning the file and `onScanResult` callback will store in the `scanHistoryCsvPath.CSV`
+1. `onScanResult` : This Callback allows the BNS Auto Folder Attest service to return the `scanResult` after finishing scanning the file.
+The `onScanResult` Callback will be stored in the `scanHistoryCsvPath.CSV`

 - [CallbackImpl.java](../src/main/java/com/itrustmachines/bnsautofolderattest/service/CallbackImpl.java)